-This came to mind when passing a field in the town where I live, which lies opposite the church; a house beside it, Glebe Cottage, was centuries ago the vicarage .
+This came to mind when walking past a field not far from my house.
+It lies opposite the church; a house beside it, Glebe Cottage, was centuries ago the vicarage.
 In England, the glebe was historically endowed land that provided the rector of a parish with part of his income, either through his farming it himself, or by his letting it out to a tenant.

 The Parson, who farmed his own glebe and bred cattle in its rich pastures, had won a prize at the county show.

 I’m not well up on the history of my local glebe land, but even a casual glance at the small field shows it couldn’t have brought in much income.
 A gazetteer of 1845 noted that even then the glebe was a mere 1¼ acres.
 To find out more I’d have to search out the terriers, the church registers of landed property, a word that derives from Latin terra, earth.
 (The name of the breed of dog is from the same source, because terriers followed their quarry underground into burrows or earths.)
 At one time, a rector’s living included other income, mainly tithes (from a Old English word meaning a tenth), based on the produce of the parish.

 Glebes and tithes were sometimes extensive, providing rich returns for a few absentee rectors who might accumulate multiple livings called pluralities.
 They would appoint vicars (from Latin vicarius, a substitute) to be the parish priests.

 Crabtree Canonicorum is a very nice thing; there are only two hundred parishioners; there are four hundred acres of glebe; and the great and small tithes, which both go to the rector, are worth four hundred pounds a year more.